 Our websites may contain links to other third party websites which we believe may be of interest.
 It is important to note that these links will direct you away from our website, to other sites over which we have no control.
-We cannot, therefore, be responsible for the processing and privacy of your information by third party websites and would refer you to their respective Privacy Notices and Policies.
-In some cases, we may receive remuneration from the providers of third party links displayed on our websites and these are clearly marked.
+We cannot, therefore, be responsible for the processing and privacy of your information by third party websites, and would refer you to their respective Privacy Notices and Policies.
+In some cases, we may receive remuneration from the providers of third party links displayed on our websites.

 A cookie is a small file which asks permission to be placed on your computer's hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets us know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 We use traffic log cookies to identify which pages are being used.
-This helps us analyse data about webpage traffic, which is used to tailor the experience to visitors’ needs and improve our websites.
+This helps us analyse data about webpage traffic, which is used to tailor the experience to visitors’ needs, and improve our website.
 We only use this information for statistical analysis purposes and then the data is removed from the system.

-You can choose to accept or decline cookies and most web browsers now require users to make that choice.
-You can usually modify your browser settings to decline cookies if you prefer.
+You can choose to accept or decline cookies, and most web browsers now require users to make that choice.
+You can usually modify your browser setting to decline cookies if you prefer.
 This may, however, prevent you from taking full advantage of the website.
 The main types of cookies are explained below:

 - Required cookies are critical to the functionality of our websites, for example, to keep a user logged in to their account.

-- Functional cookies are used to track visitors to our websites, helping us understand how the websites are being used and to help us improve the experience for others.
+- Functional cookies are used to track visitors to our websites, helping us understand how websites are being used and help us improve the experience for others.

 We may use Google analytics to help us understand how our websites are being used.
 It generates statistical information about website use by means of ‘cookies’ which are stored on users’ computers.

-We would like to send you information about our firms, services and other financial planning information, including invitations to events we feel may be of interest, and require your express consent for us to be able to do so.
+We would like to send you information about our firms, services and other relevant information, including invitations to events we feel may be of interest, and require your express consent for us to be able to do so.

 Where this consent has been given, you have the right to ask us to stop contacting you for marketing purposes at any time.
 For existing clients, opting out of marketing will not change how we communicate with you in the course of delivering our agreed services.